ronny-rentner/ultraimport/README.md

 Even if there was no parent package, what's the issue with importing a module that I only know from its relative position to my current module?

+The main problem with the orignal Python imports is that they are ambiguous.
+As a programmer, you work on source code files in the file system.
+But Python doesn't import source code files from the file system.
+It imports packages and modules.
+The structure of the directories and files in your file system is somehow mapped to the structure of packages and modules in Python, but in an *ambiguous* way with external dependencies to thinkgs like your current working directory.
+This is bad, because you need to write more code to handle these external dependencies that you never wanted.
+All the information you have about your source code files is information about their relative location to each other in the file system.

 ## The Solution: ultraimport